jacques42/photobooth/README.md

 ## Remote Buzzer / Remote Trigger
 Added server side (remote) trigger to take a picture.
 The trigger server will notify clients to take a picture (start thrill).
 It's using socket.io to maintain state and connectivity

 Check admin settings area "Remote Buzzer" for settings.
-Make sure you set the IP address of the Photobooth web server.
+Make sure to set the IP address of the Photobooth web server.

 Hardware Trigger:
 - If the web server is a RaspberryPi, the trigger server can connect to a GPIO pin and will watch for a PIN_DOWN event (pull to ground).